 Who Will Control Your Legal Affairs?

 When you execute a power of attorney, you give someone legal authority to act on your behalf.
 This person is called your "agent" or "attorney-in-fact."
 In order to make sure that this person can act on your behalf if you become incapacitated, you need to make sure that the power of attorney is a "durable" power of attorney.
 Otherwise, a power of attorney ends if you become incapacitated.

 Worth its Weight in Gold

 A Durable Power of Attorney can be worth its weight in gold.
 Creating one means that your family will not have to go through a guardianship process in the event of your incapacity.
-The guardianship process is not easy, is very expensive and is avoidable in many situations by having the correct power of attorney in place.
+The Florida guardianship process is not easy, is fairly expensive and is avoidable in many situations by having the correct durable power of attorney in place.

 Not Every Power of Attorney is Equal

 A power of attorney may be more important than a will or trust.
 You and your family should not leave this document up to a form from the internet.
 We see many, many inadequate powers of attorneys cross our desk.
 These can leave families worse off because they may rely on it until too late.